mitcharseneau/IaR-Display/README.md

 IaR-Display is a Raspberry Pi kiosk setup for displaying iamresponding using FullPageOS.
 It automatically loads the iamresponding login page, installs a helper Chromium extension, applies a custom splash and background, and configures the system for unattended display use.

-This project is intended for personal use and volunteer public safety organizations such as fire and EMS departments.

 ## What this project does

 Once FullPageOS is installed, the provided provisioning script will: